Navigate Kyoto's 2,000+ temples with our curated guide to the most significant shrines and what makes each one special.

 Yasaka-jinja: The Heart of Kyoto

 This magnificent shrine at the edge of Gion is one of Kyoto's most important religious sites.
-Known for its connection to the famous Gion Matsuri festival, Yasaka-jinja welcomes visitors year-round with its vibrant vermillion gates and lantern-lit pathways.
+Known for its connection to the famous Gion Matsuri festival, Yasaka-jinja welcomes visitors year-round with its vermillion gates and lantern-lit pathways.

 Best time to visit: Evening, when the lanterns create a magical atmosphere.